GameCube–Game Boy Advance link cable

-Development
+History

-The concept of a cable that allowed for the transfer of data and second-screen gameplay was originally conceived for the Nintendo 64 as the "64 GB Cable", a device designed by Marigul Management which would allow certain Nintendo 64DD games to connect to compatible Game Boy Color cartridges.
+The concept of a cable that allowed for the transfer of data and second-screen gameplay was originally conceived for the Nintendo 64 as the "64 GB Cable", a device designed by Marigul Management which would allow certain Nintendo 64DD games to connect to a Game Boy Color.
 However, the device was never released—interactivity between Nintendo 64 and Game Boy games was limited to those that supported the Transfer Pak, released in 1998.

-Compatibility

-Systems
+Functionality

 The cable has one end that plugs into a GameCube controller slot and another end that plugs into the GBA's extension port.
 The cable is compatible with the GameCube and Wii (Note: New Wii units released from 2011 onward lack support for GameCube games and accessories, making the cable incompatible.) on the console side; and the Game Boy Advance, Game Boy Advance SP, Game Boy Player, and e-Reader on the portable side.
 When used with the Game Boy Player accessory, the Game Boy Advance system can be used to control any Game Boy game played through the GameCube.

 Because the Game Boy Micro has a differently-shaped link port, the official cable does not work with it, but enthusiasts have been able to hack together homemade versions which do.
-It is also incompatible with the Nintendo DS family, as the original Nintendo DS and DS Lite's backwards compatibility for the Game Boy Advance does not extend to its accessories, lacking the necessary extension port.
+The cable is also incompatible with the Nintendo DS family, as the original Nintendo DS and DS Lite's backwards compatibility for the Game Boy Advance does not extend to its accessories, lacking the necessary extension port.

-Games
+In July 2021, the team behind the GameCube emulator Dolphin announced the integration of the Game Boy Advance emulator mGBA into the program, allowing a Game Boy Advance emulator to run within Dolphin simultaneously to simulate GameCube-GBA connectivity.
+In addition to supporting transfer of data to and from emulated GBA titles, up to four Game Boy Advance instances can be simultaneously active in Dolphin at once, making multiplayer in games that require the GBA such as The Legend of Zelda: Four Swords Adventures and Final Fantasy Crystal Chronicles viable within Dolphin locally and via netplay.
+In contrast, GBA connectivity is not available in Nintendo's official GameCube emulator for the Nintendo Classics service on Nintendo Switch 2.

+Supported games

 The following is a list of ' compatible GameCube games, with the corresponding Game Boy Advance (GBA) game if applicable.
 Games which optionally support a GBA game but do not require it are marked accordingly.